cosmos72/gomacro/doc/features-and-limitations.md

 * nesting macros, quotes and unquotes

 Some features are still missing or incomplete:
-* interpreted interfaces are supported, but not extensively tested yet.
 * out-of-order code.
 Types, variables and functions must be declared **before** using them.
 * switching to a different package
   (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
-* goto is partially implemented, needs to be completed
+* goto is partially implemented, can only jump back - not forward
-* type inference in composite literals - see [github issue #9](https://github.com/cosmos72/gomacro/issues/9)

 * incomplete interface -> interface type assertions and type switches: they do not support yet interpreted types stored in interfaces, and interpreted interfaces.
 * unimplemented conversion typed constant -> interpreted interface (see fast/literal.go:207)
   Workaround: assign the constant to a variable, then convert the variable to the interpreted interface
 * bug: if gomacro is linked as a shared library (see https://stackoverflow.com/questions/1757090/shared-library-in-go) some method calls on constants do not work. example: import "os"